markgw/uh-nlp19/docs/day7/index.md

 In this exercise, we will convert our doc-term matrix which is composed of count vectors to TF-IDF vectors.
 Construct a TF-IDF doc-term matrix using the [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html#sklearn.feature_extraction.text.TfidfVectorizer) from Scikit-learn.
 This implements the TF-IDF calculations seen in lectures.

-Perform the same relevance ranking that we did in Exercise 2 by getting the dot product of the same query with your new TF-IDF doc-term matrix.
+Perform the same relevance ranking that we did in Exercise 2.1 by getting the dot product of the same query with your new TF-IDF doc-term matrix.
+Don't forget to convert the query string to a vector using the `transform()` method of the `TfidfVectorizer` this time.

  * Does the ranking change?
  * If so, what do you think could account for this?